GQCG/GQCP/INSTALL.md

 * `-DPYTHON_EXECUTABLE=python_executable` with `python_executable` the path to your preferred Python executable.

 * `-DPYTHON_LIBRARY=python_library` with `python_library` the path to the libraries that support your preferred Python executable.

+### Guidelines

+* If you encounter an EMT-instruction failure when using the Intel compilers on the HPC clusters, reduces the number of processors passed to make.